Preston Geren Sr.: Early life, military service and family

 Geren was born in Sherman, Texas, in 1891.
 He received a degree in architectural engineering from the A&M College of Texas in 1912 and spent two years as supervising architect for the growing Texas A&M campus.
 From 1914 to 1916, he was a partner in the Austin firm of Giesecke and Geren, working with Texas A&M professor Frederick Giesecke.
 During World War I, Geren was commissioned as a first lieutenant in the United States Army Corps of Engineers and fought in the battles of Saint-Mihiel and the Argonne, where he was wounded.
 For his battlefield service, Geren received the Purple Heart and the Croix de Guerre.
 After the war, Geren served as chief engineer at an architectural firm in Austin.
 In 1921, Geren married Giesecke's daughter Linda; they had three children.

 Professional career

-Between 1921 to 1923, Geren taught architecture and chaired the architecture department at Oklahoma A&M. He moved to Fort Worth in 1923 and joined the prominent firm of Sanguinet, Staats and Hedrick as chief engineer until 1934, when he founded his own practice, Preston M. Geren Architects and Engineers.
+Between 1921 and 1923, Geren taught architecture and chaired the architecture department at Oklahoma A&M. He moved to Fort Worth in 1923 and joined the prominent firm of Sanguinet, Staats and Hedrick as chief engineer until 1934, when he founded his own practice, Preston M. Geren Architects and Engineers.
 At Sanguinet, Staats and Hedrick, Geren's projects included the Fort Worth Club, the Electric Building, the Texas and Pacific Passenger Terminal.
 In 1949, Geren's son Preston Jr. joined the practice.